 8. Jim Morrison is burried in Pere Lachaise cemetery.

-9. The universal declaration of human rights was signed Palais de Chaillot in 1946.
+9. The universal declaration of human rights was signed in Palais de Chaillot in 1946.

 10. Emperor Napoleon was buried in Les Invalides in 1840.
 His tomb attracts crowds of tourists.